Ma-Marcinowski/Verificational-Model/README.md

       * Test subset of 189 document images by 27 writers;

-      * Custom soft criterion (excluded pairs of identical patches) - 82476 image pairs (41238 positive and 41238 negative instances);
+      * 82476 image pairs (41238 positive and 41238 negative instances);

     * IAM database:

       * Whole database as a test set of 1539 document images by 657 writers;

-      * Custom soft criterion (excluded pairs of identical patches) - x image pairs (x positive and x negative instances).

-      * Custom hard criterion (excluded both negative and positive pairs of documents containing identical sample text) - x image pairs (x positive and x negative instances).
+      * x image pairs (x positive and x negative instances).

   * 2.3.2.
 Metrics: